ihassin/inceptions.info/pages/stakeholder-mapping.md

 ## Notes

-Make sure that anyone identified as major stakeholder but is missing from the initial Inception invitations is quickly added to list and will be able to participate in subsequent sessions.
+Make sure that anyone identified as major stakeholder, but was not invited initially, is added to list and be able to participate in subsequent sessions.

 ## More information